Ghailen-Ben-Achour/DR-Diagnosis/README.md

 # Diabetic classifciation and model optimization
 The goal of this project is to build a high accuracy/real time model able to classify Diabetic degree.
-The model takes as an input an image and predicts as an output its label.
+The model takes as an input an image and predicts its label.
 1. No DR
 1. Mild DR
 1. Moderate DR